 For example, ephemeral content on Snapchat and Instagram is a great way to showcase the “behind the scenes” of your tour business.
 Customers will face authentic, unscripted and unpolished content.

-Here are few more ideas for tour business for ephemeral stories:
+Here are a few more ideas for tour business for ephemeral stories:

 - Behind-the-scenes tour – show how you are preparing for the tour